Opticos/gwsl/index.md

 GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it let lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, manage WSL distros, and configure them.
 All at the click of a button!
 No memorization of commands necessary! *Easy!!!*

+Bascially, it does alot of stuff . . .
+So *you* don't have to!
+Maybe you'd better watch the video ↓

 Insert promo video here